 SPECTATOR NOTICE: Please inform your spectators they must respect private property in order for this race to continue.
 As the race grows, so have incidents of spectators causing property damage and leaving litter.
-We receive permission from private property owners to hold this event.
-This course provides ample spectator viewpoints without entering private property, especially during the swim.
+We receive permission from private property owners and the college to hold this event.
+This course provides ample spectator viewpoints without entering private property.
 The homes along the river are private property.

 - The finish line will be near transition as will the food and awards ceremony.

 - We are providing food for everyone… Athletes, staff, family, volunteers.… No one should ever through a party and then not have food for their guests!

 - All athletes are automatically in the drawing for prizes during the awards ceremony.
 (Please note we anonymously pre-draw bib#s before the ceremony).
 Must be present to win.
 PLEASE INFORM FRIENDS FAMILY THAT THE CITY OF CDA DOES NOT ALLOW CHALK OR PAINT ON THE ROADS OR TRAILS!